Ayumi Tanimoto

-In September 2005, she won the silver medal at the World judo championship games in Cairo, Egypt.
+In September 2005, she won the silver medal at the World judo championships in Cairo, Egypt.

 Retirement

 Tanimoto retired from competitive judo in September 2010.
 In 2015, she became the assistant manager of Komatsu's judo club.
 For the Rio 2016 Olympics, she was a coach for the women's judo team.
 She is completing a postgraduate degree at Hirosaki University, and listed as a women's junior coach for the All Japan Judo Federation.
 Additionally, she was a board member of the Tokyo 2020 Organizing Committee.